thetahayasin/softmystic/README.md

 ## License

 This software is licensed under the End User License Agreement (EULA).
-Please see the [LICENSE](LICENSE) file for details.